gabotronix/pxn-2119-msfs2020/README.md

 6. Buttons 14-16 = can be used to toggle landing gear (14) and increase/decrease acceleration (14-15)

 **POV Hats**
-1. Joystick POV = can be used to control cockpit camer and external camera
+1. Joystick POV = can be used to control cockpit camera and external camera
 2. Throttle POV = no idea what it can be used for

 ***